slaclab/datacat/README.md

 # Datacat

-Datacat is a system for the tracking and organization of files and their replicas and user-defined metadata across heterogeneous storage systems.
+Datacat is a system for the tracking and organization of files, their replicas, and user-defined metadata across heterogeneous storage systems.

 Main Components
 -------

 Conceptually, Datacat can be viewed as these main components:

-* A Datastore Interface with implementations for Oracle, MySQL, and HSQLDB
+* A Internal Datastore Interface with implementations for Oracle, MySQL, and HSQLDB
 * REST APIs to interact with the Datastore
 * A Web Application which uses the REST APIs
 * Client libraries (in Python and Java) which use the REST APIs
 * A CLI implemented with the Python libraries
-* One or more Crawlers which query
+* Crawlers which query the API for changes and act upon them

 ## Primitives